UNLOCK FREE TRAINING

 New Hampshire Real Estate Associations And Governing Bodies

-The primary real estate trade association group in the state is the New Hampshire Association of Realtors (NHAR).
-The organization has approximately 7,000 members and keeps them abreast of housing in sales data, emerging trends, and the status of proposed new laws that may impact the state’s real estate industry.
+The state's primary real estate trade association group is the New Hampshire Association of Realtors (NHAR).
+The organization has approximately 7,000 members and keeps all of them informed of housing sales data, emerging trends, and the status of proposed new laws that may impact the state’s real estate industry.
 NHAR also provides support and resources to members so they can serve consumers efficiently and ethically.
+Due to the NHAR's influence on the local housing sector has become a trusted source for anyone asking, "Is wholesaling real estate legal in New Hampshire?"

 • Salespersons